 ART: Fuckin’ Apple.

-AUSTIN: As it’s written for me, it’s “Lem’s misguided behavior endangers (his) very soul, Hella is at a spiritual crossroads and only I can see her through, Fantasmo’s full-hearty nature endangers the world”
+AUSTIN: As it’s written for me, it’s “Lem’s misguided behavior endangers (his) very soul, Hella is at a spiritual crossroads and only I can see her through, Fantasmo’s foolhardynature endangers the world”

 ART: I mean, I still think that, but I don’t know if we explored it.
 I think I’m willing to let Lem go, because thinking about it, he’s the person in that group who I think I’m most— Y’know I’m realizing I don’t have any friends here, really.
 Yeah, like friend friends— and if it’s gonna be one of those three it’s gonna be him.
 So, I’m gonna pull back on being a judgemental bitch about that.